TigrinyaNLP/TigrinyaNLP.github.io/index.md

 description: "Home"
 permalink: /
 ---

-# Tigrinya NLP!
+# Natural Language Processing for Tigrinya
+{: .fs-9 }

+Improve the coverage of Tigrinya Language in the digital world.
+{: .fs-6 .fw-300 }
+---
-We are all familiar with spelling checks, speech recognition and optical character recognition (OCR) Technologies.
-We know how useful they are.
+We are all familiar with spelling checks, speech recognition, optical character recognition (OCR) and other Technologies.
+We know how useful they are in our daily life.
 Unfortunately they are not readily available for minority languages like Tigrinya.

+Relying on commercial companies like Google, Microsoft for this type of services in Tigrinya might be a long wait.
+Tigrinya may not have the financial gain that this companies are looking for yet.

-Many companies focus on the financial gain when supporting new language in their product.
-The odds are not in favor of Tigrinya in this regard.
-The good news is that, the majority of these preparatory products are built on top of an open source engine.
+The good news is that, the majority of these products are built on top of an open source engine.
 And these open source technologies are customizable for any language.
 With a bit of creativity and hard work, Tigrinya can also be the beneficiary of these technologies.

-Most importantly, successful adoption of these technologies highly depends on the quality of the corpus.
+This page is an initiative by Daniel network, language team to explore,customize and build existing NLP technology for Tigrinya Language.